sashiy/hivery-backend-challenge/README.md

-5. Run all test cases (While test cases remain same, input criteria must be changes in case of using different companies.json or people.json)
+5. Run all test cases (While test cases remain same, input criteria must be changed in case of using different companies.json or people.json)

     ```sh
     (hivery)$ python manage.py test